RemoGrillo/cidoc-crm_periodic_table/README.md

 # The CIDOC-crm Periodic Table (alpha)
-An interactive, dinamically generated interface for the documentation of the CIDOC-CRM.
+An interactive, dinamically generated interface for the documentation of the CIDOC Conceptual Reference Model.

 You can try it [here](https://remogrillo.github.io/cidoc-crm_periodic_table/).

 ### Scope

-The goal of this interface would be attained if it afforded an improved accessibility of information of the conceptual model.
+The goal of this interface would be attained if it afforded an improved accessibility of the conceptual model.

 You can find complete information in the official Cidoc-CRM documentation.
 However, the difference between this interface and the documentation itself lays in the way in which information is presented to the user - namely, in a single web-page (instead of a long documentation), with interactivity, utilities, and visually useful features available.